 Dr Reinaldo Garcia from Hydronia LLC recently presented a three-day course on Computer Assisted Oil Spill Environmental Assessments in Land and Water at the Wessex Institute, to a group of participants from Croatia, Kenya, Poland and the UK.

-This course provided an insight into the main processes that govern overland and water oil spills and offered practical training to perform oil spill simulations using the OilFlow2D computational model.
-The course also offered hands-on experience in setting up and running a variety of scenarios including pipeline spills hitting sensitive areas, and spills in sea and riverine environments, allowing us to determine where the oil will go, giving the spill location and volume.
+This course provided an insight into the main processes that govern overland and water oil spills and offers practical training to perform oil spill simulations using the OilFlow2D computational model.
+The course also offered hands-on experience in setting up and running a variety of scenarios including pipeline spills hitting sensitive areas, and spills in sea and riverine environments, allowing us to determine where the oil will go, given the spill location and volume.

 The course covered the following topics:

 - Change of physical properties such as viscosity and density.

 - Influence of the wind, currents and waves in the spreading processes.